krasa/StringManipulation/README.md

 ------

-Privacy Notice: No personal data is collected at all
+Privacy Notice: No personal data is collected and no source code is transmitted to any server

 ------
 ![YourKit-Logo](https://www.yourkit.com/images/yklogo.png)